 What veterans said about the project

 “It’s like a big family here, we’ve all got similar backgrounds.
 Here, there’s a great foundation for you to rebuild your life and start again”.
 (Paul McEwan – ex-Royal Marine)

-“It’s a way of giving you back your independence, of making you feel human again.”
+“It’s a way of giving you back your independence because it makes you feel human again.”
 (Clement Nnoli – ex-Royal Logistic Corps)

 What volunteers said about the project